-Gurney Drive, or Persiaran Gurney, is a seaside promenade along what was formerly North Beach, in George Town, Penang.
+Gurney Drive, or Persiaran Gurney, is a seaside promenade in George Town, Penang.
+It is located along the beachfront that used to be known as North Beach.
 Gurney Drive is famous throughout Malaysia as the place to go to enjoy the best of Penang food.
 This seaside promenade was named in honour of Sir Henry Lovell Goldsworthy Gurney, the British High Commissioner who was ambushed and assassinated by guerillas of the Malayan Communist Party on 6 October 1951 near Fraser's Hill in Pahang.

 Silverton, one of the many upscale condominiums along Gurney Drive (26 September, 2009)